Guides

 ✅ Pros

-• Winmau brand quality and durability
+• Winmau quality and durability

 ❌ Cons

-• 80% tungsten — barrel is slightly wider than 90% options
+• 80% tungsten — barrel is wider than the 90% options

-• No carry case or wallet included
+• No case or wallet

 💲